paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_6)=
 ## Methodology to estimate the wear-out of EEE components by testing

 In case of insufficient data from the manufacturers or no data available, reliability tests could be performed to evaluate the wear-out of EEE components.
 The objective is to perform tailored life tests on components until having a minimum number of parts that fail and ideally 100% of failed parts.
 The test duration can last several hundred hours to several months or years.
-Different types of life tests can be performed depending on the failure mechanisms that should be revealed.
+Different types of life tests can be performed depending on the {term}`failure mechanisms <Failure mechanism>` that should be revealed.
 For active EEE components with semiconductors, most of the basics are developed in JEDEC standards {cite:t}`eee-JESD-37A`, {cite:t}`eee-ESD-94B` and {cite:t}`eee-JEP148B`.
 The methods used are generally deterministic.

 To assess the wear-out of EEE components, it is required to set up a methodology with a global strategy that should be adapted according to the type of technology of the component.
 This methodology is issued from multiple standards and publications such as {cite:t}`eee-ECSS-Q-ST-30-11C`, {cite:t}`eee-Harper1997PassiveEC` and {cite:t}`eee-robusteness-validation-knowledge-matrix`.
 The following chart explains the methodology used to estimate wear-out of components and each step of the methodology is explained in details hereafter.